AshRouth/SOC/_motions/Revisions to Standing Orders for Party Discipline.markdown

 iv) names and contact details of Witnesses

-v) evidence for example as attachments, URLs or screenshots.”
+v) evidence for example as attachments or screenshots.”

+[Add a footnote explaining that URLs are insufficient as the text/link might have been deleted]

 Delete 4.5 which currently reads